Azriel84ht/tdt-sql-scan/docs/modules/scanner.md

 Instead, the lexical analysis and tokenization functionalities are integrated into the `parser-core` module, primarily through the `SQLParserUtils` utility class.
 This class provides a set of static methods that perform the necessary operations to identify and extract meaningful segments (tokens) from raw SQL strings, which are then used by the various SQL parsers.

+## Key Components

+The conceptual `scanner` functionality is primarily provided by the utility class `com.tdtsqlscan.core.SQLParserUtils` within the `parser-core` module.
+This class encapsulates the methods responsible for lexical analysis and tokenization.

 ## Functionality (Provided by `parser-core/SQLParserUtils`)

 The lexical analysis capabilities are provided by the `com.tdtsqlscan.core.SQLParserUtils` class, which includes methods such as: